 The following power/energy courses are offered during Fall 2020:

-The following courses were offered during Winter 2021:
+The following courses will be offered during Winter 2021:

-- EECS 508 – Control and Modeling of Power Electronics (Avestruz)
+- EECS 498-7: Power Electronics Labs and Projects (Avestruz)

 Power Electronics – EECS 418